jtszy/SP_2N_Cohomology/README.md

 ```bash
 julia --project=.
 ```
-Next, to set up the proper environment for the replication run in julia REPL
+Next, to set up the proper environment for the replication run in Julia REPL
 ```julia
 julia> using Pkg; Pkg.instantiate()
 ```